 While it is expected that the student and instructor will adhere to the set course schedule and deadlines in the syllabus, life happens.
 The instructor requests that you reach out via email as soon as possible if you are unable to complete assignments by the stated deadline.
 Late work will only be accepted with advanced notice.
 Deadlines for work are meant to be a respect to both the instructor and the student.
 In respect to the instructor who must thoroughly review and grade each assignment for an accurate grade.
 For the student the timeline allows for work to not pile up and also adequate time for clarification or questions regarding the assignment.
 The purpose of requiring advanced notice is to encourage students to be proactive.
 Please reach out to me if you anticipate not getting an assignment, exam, or a quiz done on time.
 For example, many students work full time jobs, have a family, or have other responsibilities that they are trying to give full effort to in addition to school.
 If on a Tuesday you see that work is especially busy, there is a surprise soccer tournament for your child this weekend, etc. and you do not think you'll be able to get your work in on time reach out on Tuesday when you realize!
 This allows me to work with your schedule to set reasonable new deadlines for you.
-The semester seems long but each week is very short so deadlines for assignments help us help each other to be successful!
 If you must turn in your work late and you have communicated at least 24 hours in advance there will be no penalty.
 If there is less than 24 hours notice of the due date/time a maximum score of 85% will be given.
 It is simply unfair to students who were able to be proactive and give notice for everyone to receive the same grade.